France’s Fillon to launch ‘counterattack’ against scandal: source

-French conservative presidential candidate Francois Fillon will launch a fightback on Monday against the fake-job scandal that threatens his campaign, a source close to him said.
+French conservative presidential candidate Francois Fillon will fight back on Monday against the fake job scandal that threatens his campaign, a source close to him said.

 “Counter-attack,” the source said in a text message.
-Fillon “plans to tell the truth to the French people”, when he speaks at his campaign headquarters at 4 pm (1500 GMT).
+Fillon “plans to tell the truth to the French people,” when he speaks at his campaign headquarters at 4 pm (1500 GMT).

-Fillon has come under mounting pressure to quit the race over the past fortnight since a newspaper alleged his wife was paid hundreds of thousands of euros in state money for work she may never have done.
+Fillon has come under pressure to quit the race since a newspaper, Le Canard enchaine, published a report on Jan.
+25 alleging that his wife Penelope was paid hundreds of thousands of euros in state money for work she may never have done.

-Even some senior members of his own party have told him to stand aside for someone else in time to build a campaign for a vote that is now just 11 weeks away.
+Ahead of Fillon’s news conference, Le Monde newspaper said prosecutors were investigating whether there was a link between a Legion of Honour medal awarded to a wealthy businessman friend of Fillon and a sum of money that businessman paid to Penelope.

 Opinion polls show the 62 year-old former prime minister has lost his status as favorite to win the presidency to independent centrist Emmanuel Macron, and that far-right leader Marine Le Pen has also gained ground.

+With his campaign in turmoil, some senior members of Fillon’s own The Republicans party have told him to stand aside for someone else in time to build a campaign for a vote that is now just 11 weeks away.

-Fillon said at the weekend he would fight to the end to defend his position as the party’s nominee.
+But Fillon said at the weekend he would fight to the end to defend his position as the party’s nominee.

-Separately on Monday, Alain Juppe, another former prime minister seen as a potential stand-in for Fillon, ruled out a comeback.
+Alain Juppe, another former prime minister seen as a potential stand-in for Fillon, on Monday ruled out a comeback.
 “No is no,” Juppe said in a tweet.
 “I’ll say why.
 Today let’s listen to FF (Fillon), our candidate.”

-Fillon’s camp on Saturday distributed 3 million leaflets entitled “Stop the Manhunt”, painting the scandal as a left-wing conspiracy and declaring: “Enough is enough”.
+Fillon’s camp on Saturday distributed 3 million leaflets entitled “Stop the Manhunt,” painting the scandal as a left-wing conspiracy and declaring: “Enough is enough.”

-A champion of free-market policies to reinvigorate France’s heavily regulated economy, Fillon has seen his campaign unravel in the two weeks since newspaper Le Canard Enchaine reported his wife Penelope had been paid as a parliamentary assistant for work she had not really done.
+A champion of free-market policies to reinvigorate France’s heavily regulated economy, Fillon has seen his campaign unravel since Le Canard enchaine reported his wife Penelope had been paid as a parliamentary assistant for work she had not really done.

 Seen two weeks ago as the comfortable favorite to win the keys to the Elysee palace, opinion polls now show Fillon failing to reach the May 7 runoff vote.